-In this Section, we are going to derive the main relations of time-dependent systems using Dirac's method within the extended phase space.
-To begin with, consider the following action
+In this Section, we derive the main relations for time-dependent systems using Dirac's method in the extended phase space.
+To begin with, consider the following~action

 where the mass $m(t)$ and the time-dependent potential $V(q,t)$ are smooth functions of the time parameter $t$.
-Despite this time-dependency, the standard Hamiltonian analysis leads to the two-dimensional phase space with coordinates $(q,p)$ and Hamiltonian function
+As is already known, the standard Hamiltonian analysis for the system~(\ref{IniAction}) leads to the two-dimensional phase space with coordinates $(q,p)$ and Hamiltonian function

 Clearly, the Hamilton equations are explicitly time-dependent